 EMV® Contactless and Near Field Communication (NFC) technology has transformed the in-store payment experience by enabling consumers to pay using their smartphone and wearable devices, in addition to their contactless-enabled payment cards.

 As mobile and wearable technology has advanced, many devices now support other wireless protocols including Bluetooth, Wi-Fi and Ultra-Wide Band (UWB).
-The increased range of these wireless technologies – coupled with wide availability, interoperability, security and user control – opens ups opportunities for innovative in-store experiences, as the consumer does not have to be right next to the terminal to pay.
+The increased range of these wireless technologies – coupled with wide availability, interoperability, security and user control – opens up opportunities for innovative in-store experiences, as the consumer does not have to be right next to the terminal to pay.

 This comes amid increasing consumer interest for ‘frictionless’ and ‘just walk out’ shopping experiences, with a survey of UK smartphone users indicating that 70% would welcome checkout-free shopping to increase convenience and reduce time spent waiting in line.[1]